 I can’t imagine a more outdoorsy man than my dad.
 Ever since I was little, he’s dragged me up hills, through marshes, into a kayak and towards trig points.
 He is that guy who — at fifty-two — still insists on donning his foul weather gear to head up the mountains, regardless of the weather or his dodgy hips.
 So, when I was organising my trip … Continue reading Owning the outdoors at Go Ape Aberfoyle

 ‘A breath of fresh air’.
 I’ve never been a fan of cliché expressions, but in this case I’ll make an exception.
 I am forever amazed at what fresh air does for the soul.
 Really.
-This week, C and I decided it was time to escape the library.
-We packed a bag of snacks, took jackets in case the sun disappeared, and drove north.
+This week, we packed a bag of snacks, took jackets in case the sun disappeared, and drove north.
 Our destination was Aberfoyle, a small Trossachs town that boasts a lane of … Continue reading Getting lost in the Trossachs

 We love Aberfoyle and the stunning scenery that surrounds it.
 Just under an hour from Glasgow, the winding A81 will take you past the concealed village of Drymen, then through rolling hills before larger crags appear from the earth.
 Home of Queen Elizabeth Forest Park (which features more glorious walks around waterfalls and under wires, thanks to Go Ape), Aberfoyle is a little hub of … Continue reading An autumn walk (and cake stop!) at Loch Ard, Trossachs